Grocery Shopping Hacks: How to Save Money on Groceries in 2025

 Use the Right Cards

-There are other options, too.
-American Express Blue Cash Preferred Card has 6% cashback at supermarkets, a $0 annual fee for the first year ($95 after), and cashback on streaming subscriptions and fuel stations.
-According to CNBC’s calculations, the average American can get $310 in cash back every year from shopping at eligible supermarkets with this card.
+For example, the American Express Blue Cash Preferred Card has 6% cashback at supermarkets, a $0 annual fee for the first year ($95 after), and cashback on streaming subscriptions and fuel stations.
+According to CNBC’s calculations, the average American can get up to $360 in cash back every year from shopping at eligible supermarkets with this card.

 Look for Offers on Meat

 A meat eater knows how expensive steaks are, but you can enjoy your diet without breaking the bank.
-The trick is knowing when the meat is going on sale (ask the sales staff or keep an eye on the prices) and buy in bulk because family packs are often cheaper than single packs.
+The trick is knowing when the meat is going on sale (ask the sales staff or keep an eye on the prices) and buying in bulk because family packs are often cheaper than single packs.
 You can easily freeze meat at home.
-You can even buy meat cuts that are cheaper (i.e., chicken thighs instead of breast) and look for recipes to experiment.
+You can even buy cheaper meat cuts (i.e., chicken leg quarters instead of breast) and look for recipes to experiment with.

 Post-Shopping Practices

-Once you’re home, you can take a smarter approach to storing and using your groceries in a way to ensure that nothing goes to waste.
+Once you’re home, you can take a smarter approach to storing and using your groceries in a way that ensures that nothing goes to waste.

 Storage is Important